troclaux/notes/aws.md

 - fully-managed
 - unlimited scalability
+- message: unit of data that is sent from one component of a system to another through a queue
   - messages are kept for 14 days
   - messages can be xml or json

 - producer service: produces requests to sqs
 - consumer service: consumers requests from sqs